rambabar/learnai-dev.github.io/_posts/2025-06-23-finetuning-llama3-on-chatbot-arena-conversations-complete-guide.md

 In this comprehensive guide, I'll walk you through the complete process of fine-tuning Llama-3 on Chatbot Arena conversations using LLaMA-Factory.
 This implementation demonstrates how to create a production-ready conversational AI system that learns from high-quality human conversations.

+> **💡 Interactive Notebook**: You can follow along with this guide using the [complete Colab notebook](https://colab.research.google.com/drive/1N3VsyScOk1rP7UkrW2mRTw4khCrDBhS5#scrollTo=DJzh_kH6z_6D) that contains all the code and can be run directly in your browser.

 ## Project Overview

 This project fine-tunes Llama-3-8B-Instruct on the Chatbot Arena dataset, which contains real conversations between different AI models.
 The implementation includes: